Typically a copyright statement, (the assertion of ownership rights by the author to his/ her original works) includes:

 By including your copyright, you can assert your rights to your original material and can indicate under what terms people can reproduce or use it.
-Your copyright assertion should be included on every page of your website as visitors may not always enter your site via the home page.
-It’s usually written at the very bottom of each page.
+Your copyright assertion should be included on every page of your Web site as visitors may not always enter your site via the home page.

 Please contact Company X if you would like to use any of the information or graphics.